Bankesia conspurcatella

-Bankesia conspurcatella is a species of moth of the Psychidae family.
+Bankesia conspurcatella is a species of moth of the family Psychidae.
 It is found in western Europe.

 Description

 The wingspan is 11–15 mm.
 Head light fuscous.
 Antennal ciliations 3.
 Forewings whitish -yellowish, with numerous small fuscous spots and strigulae; veins fuscous; indistinct darker dorsal spots towards base and before middle; a darker fuscous discal spot beyond middle.
 Hindwings light grey.
 Adults are on wing from January to April in one generation per year.

-The larvae feed on lichens on tree-trunks from within a case made of lichens, soil and sand.
-The larva first overwinters and then pupates in winter within the case, which is attached to fences, rocks or cracks in tree bark.